B2B Marketing: Definition + Strategies

 Once you’ve selected your marketing channels, your next step is to identify the specific tactics you’ll use to reach your target B2B customers.
 Here are four examples of tactics to implement:

-Offer a sample or free trial so that B2B customers can experience the impact of your offerings on their business operations.

-Take an account-based marketing approach by networking with contacts at key business targets, building rapport with them, personalising the communications, and encouraging sales.
+Take an account-based marketing approach by networking with contacts at key business targets, building rapport with them, personalizing communications, and encouraging sales.

-Use cause-based marketing to design products and campaigns in collaboration with charitable organisations and show your business' commitment to creating a better world.

-Create a more impactful and detailed customer journey, based on a longer sales cycle.
-You can do this by delivering content that supports buying decisions and emphasises the outcomes and benefits your products offer.
+Create a more impactful and detailed customer journey based on a longer sales cycle.
+You can do this by delivering content that supports buying decisions and emphasizes the outcomes and benefits your products offer.

-Online courses can be a great way to build marketing skills and reach your target B2B customers more effectively.
-The Google Digital Marketing & E-Commerce Professional Certificate teaches digital marketing fundamentals for channels including search, email, e-commerce sites, and more.
-Learn about how to ensure that your marketing strategy targets B2B, using SEO, identifying your market and understanding your buyer persona.

 Editorial Team